kieranknowles1/WebIntegrationAssignment/tasks.md

       invalid values, server errors (e.g. database errors), or any other error should be responded to with a relevant HTTP status code and, where appropriate, an error message in JSON format.
 - [ ] Endpoints and parameter names and values should not be case sensitive.
+  - [x] Endpoints should be case insensitive.
+  - [ ] Parameter names and values should be case insensitive.
 - [ ] Additional endpoints can be created if you wish.
 Additional parameters can be supported if you wish.
 The endpoints listed below can also return more data than is specified if you wish.
 Any additional endpoints, parameters and data must be appropriate to the purposes of the API.